 For information on how to use phpList in accordance with Todhost's mail policy, please see the following article:

-The Mail area functions allow a user to do many different tasks with email accounts.
-This...
+Mail functions allow a user to do many different tasks with email accounts.
+This includes...

 To access the Webmail feature on Todhost server, there are two routes that can be taken which...

 You can use either the webmail interface or an email client.
 Check our tutorial on how to use...

 SpamAssassin is an open-source project of the Apache Software Foundation. it runs each email...